jdaif/slate/source/index.html.md

 ```

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `UserInfo` with your credentials.

 Miu Contracts generates an access token when provided with Miu insight’s user_name and password.
 If you need to reset your password, please access the following link: [MIU Insight](https://www.miuinsights.com/login?returnUrl=contracts).